adampiskorski/pyconza-mailer/readme.md

     - These are HTML files, directly returned by the MJML to HTML conversion, and are ready for one more round of Jinja2 processing to personalize the emails, before being sent.
     - These templates are stored in the `html` directory.

+## Plain text templates

+Plain text templates are supported as a fallback in case the user's email client does not support HTML emails.

+This pipeline is much simpler, where all plain text templates are stored in the `txt` directory, and rendered and sent directly from there.

 ## Environmental variables

 ### Secrets